Dev

 Part of what enables us to keep our process minimal is that we use our products daily, both on the job and in our everyday lives.
 This affords us an intimate understanding of how they work and how they can be improved.
 We’re passionate about what we do.
 We find ourselves fortunate to work with each other and with so many talented colleagues.

 We hope this post has given you some helpful insight into the way we do things!
-Feel free to reach out to qa@37signals.com with questions you’d like us to cover in future posts.
+If you have questions or if there are topics you’d like us to cover in future posts, drop us an email at qa@37signals.com.